Things I wished I did differently, more or better

 One of our many responses to circumstances when there is nothing we can do is to feel guilty because we naturally prefer to feel guilty than feel helpless.

-Why did I feel guilty?
+Why did I feel guilty in grief?

 Since my wife, Chidinma had now died, I kept thinking about how I would be able to face the years of guilt and happiness which lie ahead.